The Problem with Bioplastics

 All compostable items are biodegradable, but not all biodegradable items are compostable.
 Nevertheless, both are bioplastics.

 It is also worth mentioning that it is not just plastics from renewable resources that are biodegradable.
 Some plastics from fossil fuels are also capable of biodegrading under certain conditions [4].
-For a detailed overview of the different sorts of bioplastics and how they are categorised, see figure 1 below.
+For a detailed overview of the different sorts of bioplastics and how they are categorised, see Figure 1 below.

 In the following sections, we will discuss two types of plastic and explain the complexity of the material and how that affects our ability to recycle it.